Email marketing is alive and well.

 - Don’t repeat information from the subject line (99 Firms).

 - Use 40-130 characters.
-Depending on the email client your recipients use and whether they’re viewing your email on a mobile device or desktop, the preview text will typically cut off somewhere between 30 and 130 characters, Elias notes.
-For example, mobile devices often cut text off at 30-55 characters.
+Depending on the email client your recipients use and whether they’re viewing your email on a mobile device or desktop, the preview text will typically cut off somewhere between 30 and 130 characters, ActiveCampaign notes.
+Mobile devices often cut text off at 30-55 characters.

-He adds that it’s best to shoot for somewhere in the middle of this range—90 is Slater’s recommendation—because if you make your description too short, the email client may pull text in from the body of your email to add characters.
-However, there is also a trick you can use to prevent this from happening.
+He adds it’s best to shoot for somewhere in the middle of this range—90 is Litmus’ recommendation—because if you make your description too short, the email client may pull text in from the body of your email to add characters.
+But, there's a trick you can use to prevent this from happening.

 - Include a clear next action.
 Tell the reader what you want them to do next (99 Firms).